DarkKnight1992/facs/README.md

 The aim of this repository not to recreate angular material or ionic, just to create some flexible angular components, which are just working on ios, safari, android, firefox and chrome.
 (IE won't be supported)

 ##### Reason
-Most of the framework has tons of components, thus it makes the component system quite complex.
+Most of the framework has tons of components, thus the component system is quite complex.

 Angular material has some basic, and they might be "high quality", but i had to use ionic because some components does not exist.
 Ionic has been created, when angular just started to come up, and whatever plugin i used, was very buggy.
 I saw that Ionic team is just messing around with the styles, and cusmoze them with every browser.